AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/fold_left_first.doc.md

 ## Description

-`Typelivore::FoldLeftFirst` accepts a list of elements and produces a function.
+`Typelivore::FoldLeftFirst` accepts a list of elements and returns a function.
-When invoked by an operation, the function left-folds the list with the first element as the initiator.
+When invoked by an operation, the function left-folds the list using the operation with the first element as the initiator.

 <pre><code>   E<sub>0</sub>, E<sub>1</sub>, E<sub>2</sub>..., E<sub>n</sub>
 -> Operation
 -> Operation&lt;...